makelab-kaist/make-lab-logo/README.md

-# make-lab-logo
+# MAKE lab logos

-Logo for the MAKE lab at KAIST.
+Logos and favicons for the [make lab](https://make.kaist.ac.kr) at KAIST.